Question:

 It's not probable, but possible that your dental insurance would help pay for this, because it's cosmetic work which almost all of them exclude.
 Here's what you need to do to get dental insurance to help cover this:

 But go to an expert cosmetic dentist for this.
-Over 90% of those who claim to be cosmetic dentists don't have the training or skills to pull this off and get it to look nice.
+Over 90% of those who claim to be cosmetic dentists don’t have the training or skills to do dental bonding and get it to look nice.